-Grilled Chicken with Tarragon-Mustard Marinade has that French Tarragon flavor I love, and if you let this chicken marinate all day for more flavor!
+Grilled Chicken with Tarragon-Mustard Marinade has that French Tarragon flavor I love; let the chicken marinate all day for more flavor!
 And Chicken with tarragon is a classic French flavor combination.

 Fresh Tarragon has a distinctive flavor that isn’t duplicated by dried tarragon, and if this is your first time trying fresh tarragon I might use a bit less.
 But if you’re a confirmed tarragon fan, this Grilled Tarragon Chicken is a recipe where long marinating time will really infuse the chicken with amazing tarragon flavor.